Tactile stimulation for dementia

 We all touch and feel within our environment daily without really thinking about it; the texture of soft slippers on your feet, the touch of a feather to your face, holding someone’s hand…

-As a caregiver you could have a texture activity session, either with an individual or a group.
+As a caregiver you could have a texture activity session, either with an individual or a group as a more social exercise.
 Bring objects such as for example a sponge, fabric and carpet samples, various fruits, something from the garden, see what is in your kitchen drawers.
 Touch and discuss the objects, maybe close the eyes for a more intense experience.

 This can also be a great mental exercise.